tawi1/Tile-Prefab-Placer/docs/source/gettingstarted.rst

 		**Required packages:**

 		* **Editor coroutines** (`com.unity.editorcoroutines`) - unity package which allows developers to run constructs similar to Unity’s monobehaviour based coroutines within the editor using arbitrary objects.

-		* **Naughty Attributes** (`com.dbrizov.naughtyattributes`) - extension for unity inspector made by Denis Rizov, also you can manually download it from unity asset store `Naughty Attributes <https://assetstore.unity.com/packages/tools/utilities/naughtyattributes-129996>`_

 	.. note::
 		**Script define symbols required for the project:**